 The Catechism is available in PDF and Microsoft Word formats in the following versions:

 This catechism is created with the average inquirer in mind, and does not include all available appendices.

 This version includes two additional appendices: The Vision Statement and Guiding Principles.

 Appendix: Vision Statement

-This paper by the Catechesis Task Force provides a basic vision and outline for the process and content of catechesis in the Anglican Church of North America.
-The Task Force was formed to advise the College of Bishops of the Anglican Church in North America (ACNA) regarding the work of making and forming of disciples of Jesus Christ—catechesis.
+This paper by the Committee for Catechesis provides a basic vision and outline for the process and content of catechesis in the Anglican Church of North America.
+The Committee was formed to advise the College of Bishops of the Anglican Church in North America (ACNA) regarding the work of making and forming of disciples of Jesus Christ—catechesis.